-If you agree, your sample will be used by approved researchers in specialised laboratories in the UK and laboratories abroad with specific ethical approval in place.
-As a result, some of your sample and data may be transferred out of the UK.
-We will ensure that they are sent in a fully anonymised format so that you cannot be identified.
+If you agree, your samples will be used by approved researchers in specialised laboratories in the UK and laboratories abroad with specific ethical approval in place.
+As a result, some of your samples and data may be transferred out of the UK.
+We will ensure that they are sent in a fully anonymised format so that you and your baby can not be identified.

-If you agree to gift (donate) any of your stored sample, it will be used in other ethically approved research in the future.
+If you give permission, we will extract your DNA and / or your RNA from some of your samples for use in human genetic studies.
+If you agree to gift (donate) your samples, they will be used in other ethically approved research in the future.